-Studios and offices were located in the basement of the Zurn Science Center.
+Studios located in the basement of the Zurn Science Center; offices on the 4th floor of Old Main.
 Professor Anthony "AJ" Miceli joined the Gannon faculty in 1975 and became advisor to the station.

-Throughout the seventies, students would operate WERG (“The Fine Eighty-Nine”) during the week with an Album Rock format, along with news, sports, and informational programming.
+Throughout the seventies, students would operate WERG (“The Fine Eighty-Nine”) during the week with an Album Rock format, along with news, informational programming, sports (including the popular Jock Talk show), and even Pittsburgh Pirates baseball.
 WERG maintained broadcast operations over the weekends with the help of community volunteers, who ran alternative programming for the Erie community.
 One of these shows, Super Soul Saturday, has become an institution in Erie radio and an integral part of WERG’s weekend programming schedule.

 On October 19, 1977, general manager Lowman Henry announced that WERG had received authorization from the Federal Communications Commission to increase power to 3000 watts, enabling WERG to serve the entire city of Erie.